HealthBioscienceIDEAS/microscopy-novice/episodes/designing-a-light-microscopy-experiment.md

 instead focus on how to design an experiment using light microscopy and how to analyse the resulting image data.

+## Image analysis should be considered right from the start

+The success of your image analysis pipeline is dependent on having good quality images from the microscope, that are appropriate for the type of analysis you want to do.

+Think about how you will analyse your images _right at the start_, as this will affect how you design your experiment and acquire your images.

+Consider doing a pilot study where you collect a small number of images, and process them with your image analysis pipeline.
+This will let you discover potential issues early, and optimise both image acquisition and analysis.

+Remember that image processing is reliant on good input data.
+It's best to fix issues while acquiring at the microscope, rather than trying to do it later with image processing.

 ## Steps to designing a light microscopy experiment

 As we've said throughout the course, there is no one 'right' way of analysing